-Poem: Morphine
+Poem: Between

 My poem “Morphine” appears in the latest issue of Intima: a Journal of Narrative Medicine.